Table Of Contents

 - Depending on the lead content of the crystal decanter, lead can leach up to 1000mcg/L in just 2 days in sherry, port, and scotch whiskey

 With these figures, it would be safe to say that wine should never be served in lead crystal decanters or glasses.
-Couple that information that grapes planted in soil contaminated with lead will result in wine high in lead since lead is not removed during the processing and cooking.
+Couple that information that grapes planted in soil contaminated with lead will result in wine high in the lead since lead is not removed during the processing and cooking.
 In fact, one research gives an alarming statement about the severity of drinking liquors from a leaded crystal decanter.

 The good news is not all crystal decanters are leaded.
 We recommend you to find borosilicate crystals.
 They possess the same luster and brilliance without a threat to health.